-SUMMARY OF IMPACTS AN D MITIGATION MEASURES FOR THE PERMANENTE QUARRY RECLAMATION PLAN AMENDMENT Significance before Significance Environmental Impact Mitigation Mitigation Measures Mitigation Hydrology and Water Quality (cont.)
-Impact 6-2: Incremental Project-specific activities could contribute to downstream flooding.
+Environmental Impact Significance before Mitigation Mitigation Measures Significance after Mitigation Hydrology and Water Quality (cont.)
+7 X X Impact 6-2: Incremental Project-specific activities could contribute to downstream flooding.
 Significant 6-2: Construction of Onsite Detention Facility.
 Significant and unavoidable Land Use and Planning 4.11-1: The Project would be incompatible with adjacent land uses.
-Less than significant None required Less than significant Mineral Resources 4.12-1: The planned backfil of the Quarry pit would hinder further extraction of cement-grade limestone and aggregate resources from the Quarry pit, thereby resulting in the loss of availability of a mineral resource of state, regional, and local significance.
+Less than significant None required Less than significant Mineral Resources To John John 4.12-1: The planned backfill of the Quarry pit would hinder further extraction of cement-grade limestone and aggregate resources from the Quarry pit, thereby resulting in the loss of availability of a mineral resource of state, regional, and local significance.
 Less than significant None required Less than significant Noise 4.13-1: Operations associated with reclamation during Phase 1 would exceed County noise standards and increase ambient noise levels at noise-sensitive uses in the vicinity.
 Significant 4.13-1a: Prohibition of heavy equipment operations during nighttime hours.
 4.13-1b: Limiting of operations in the EMSA or submittal of evidence establishing that there are legally-binding restrictions precluding any occupancy of the caretaker's residence during the entirety of Phase 1 of the Project.
 Less than significant 4.13-2: Operations associated with reclamation during Phase 2 would increase ambient noise levels at noise-sensitive uses in the vicinity.
 Less than significant None required Less than significant 4.13-3: Operations associated with reclamation Phase 3 may be audible at noise-sensitive uses in the vicinity.
-Less than significant None required Less than significant 4.13.4 : Operations within the Permanente Creek Reclamation Area may be audible at noise-sensitive uses in the vicinity.
+Less than significant None required Less than significant 4.13-4: Operations within the Permanente Creek Reclamation Area may be audible at noise-sensitive uses in the vicinity.
 Less than significant None required Less than significant Population and Housing (No impact)